Saturday, 30 March 2013

 The high point of Holy Week in most medieval rites, and certainly in the Byzantine rite to this day, was the celebration of Paschal Mattins - Mattins of the Resurrection of the LORD.

-In the 'modern' Roman rite Paschal Mattins was generally noticeable by its lack of celebration.
-Westminster Cathedral, of course, in better days, celebrated Pontifical Paschal Mattins and Lauds at 5:30pm on Holy Saturday evening.
+In the 'modern' Roman rite Paschal Mattins was generally noticeable by its lack of celebration (although, to be fair, after the exertions of Holy Saturday morning where there are limited resources...)
+Westminster Cathedral, of course, did celebrate Pontifical Paschal Mattins and Lauds at 5:30pm on Holy Saturday evening and, being the most important Office of the Liturgical Year, the Cardinal celebrated:

 (This extract is from the timetable of Holy Week services for 1939.
 The full programme may be seen here.)